-A magician meets a weird girl and offers her to work together in his magic show.
-It's only until a year later that he starts to know her personally and develops a feeling towards her despite her own problems.
+A magician meets an eccentric girl and offers her to work together in his magic show.
+It is only until a year later that he starts to know her personally and develops a feeling towards her despite her own problems.

 Jo-Goo is a magician who is seeking new ways to improve his magic show.
 When he meets a weird girl in one of his shows, he finds a new idea and offers her to work together.
 It's only until a year later that he starts to know her personally and gets involved in her problem - ghosts problem.
 Soon he develops a feeling towards her and finds out that he doesn't care about her problems if only he could be with her.Written by

 2 of 3 people found this review helpful.

 Was this review helpful to you?